World War II in Yugoslav Macedonia: Support from the CC of the CPY

-Although several Macedonian partisan detachments were formed through the end of 1942 which fought battles against the Bulgarian, Italian, German and Albanian occupation forces and despite Sofia's ill-managed administration, most Macedonian Communists had yet to be lured to Yugoslavia.
+The resentment against the occupying forces was growing and several revolts arose in 1942 which led to temporary liberation of some areas.
+However, most Macedonian Communists had yet to be lured to the idea of Yugoslavia.
 Between 1941 and 1943, Tito have sent five emissaries to Macedonia, to persuade his ill-disciplined comrades, but their efforts had limited success, and the Regional Committee was de facto under the control of the BCP.
 To change that, at the beginning of 1943 the Montenegrin Svetozar Vukmanović-Tempo was sent as an assistant to the HQ of the Macedonian partisan forces.
-Tempo tried to organize an energetic struggle against the occupying forces.
-He was supposed to set up a Macedonian Communist Party within the framework of the Yugoslav one.
-One of his objectives was to destroy the influence of the BCP in Macedonia and to fight against any form of autonomism.
-He would have to "Macedonianize" the struggle's form and content, and to give it an ethnic Macedonian facade.
-One of his main achievements was also that the wartime pro-Bulgarian trend receded into the background of pro-Yugoslav one.
-Tempo was able to capitalize on the growing contradictions towards Bulgarian authorities, which during 1942 were involved into a policy of centralization, contradicting their initial agenda to respect Macedonian autonomy.
-Yugoslav communists proclaimed as their aim the issue of unification of the three regions of Macedonia – Yugoslav, Greek and Bulgarian, and so managed to get also Macedonian nationalists.
+Tempo was supposed to organize an energetic struggle against the occupying forces and to set up a Macedonian Communist Party within the framework of the Yugoslav one.
+According to the CPY's plan, this structure would be active only in Vardar Macedonia and would include only activists loyal to the Yugoslav agenda.
+Facing the questions of the unification of Macedonia, often addressed by activists with more autonomist attitude in relation to the Yugoslav project, the CPY leaders proclaimed that the different parts of Macedonia (Yugoslav, Greek and Bulgarian) would be joined within Yugoslavia as extension of its prewar territory.
+Hence, Tempo was assigned with the task of contacting the Greek Communists and the novice Albanian Communists, also of aiding the latter.